 "I hear them in words.
 For instance, yesterday I heard a tiny little call coming to me from the end of a field.
 I was going in to lunch, but I had to find who was calling ...
 She wanted to be looked at.
 Finally I found her, a tiny little dog-violet plant at the wild end of the hedge at the bottom of the field.
 Some flowers talk in verse.
 These ones are very moral; They like telling people to be good.
 The May Trees though are wild and gay and untidy.
 The dog- violets are more natural and jolly, and the purple ones are quite different and shy.
 Gorse bushes are proud and glorious.

 "I did see a dog-violet fairy a short while ago.
 She wore a gown just like a flower, and she was saying something about being happy and how gloriously happy the spring is.
 How perfect everything is.
 I don't often see tree fairies.
 Last autumn though, in the wild wood, I saw a hazel-nut boy.
 He had curly brown hair and was very funny.
 He didn't really like people coming, but he said he liked the children gathering his nuts.
 But he mostly liked the red squirrels coming and taking his nuts.
 I haven't seen the squirrels, but I'm sure they come.

 "I guessed that Valentine could communicate with flowers easily on the earth plane because she lived very much in the present.
 She said she never even thought, let alone worried, when she went for a walk across the fields.
 She needed no arranged séance or meditations.
 She was part of nature herself.”

-(This biography was written for the FOI Homepage Archive and is also included in the book,"Wings of Isis/Fellowship of Isis Manual".)
+(This article was written for the FOI Homepage Archive from the notes and direct input from Olivia Robertson and is also included in the book "Fellowship of Isis Manuals, A Compendium", copyright reserved.)

 All Rights Reserved.